simple-dev-tools/super-loop/README.md

 # Super Loop

-Easy programming interface for producer-consumer problem, leveraging nodejs stream.
+Easy programming interface for producer-consumer problem and enhanced loop, leveraging nodejs stream.

 It provides the following features:
 * repeats cycle for `n` times;